- SCU Business Home

 I DID NOT MAJOR IN BUSINESS IN COLLEGE AND I DO NOT HAVE A BUSINESS BACKGROUND.
 CAN I STILL APPLY?

+Yes!
+The CAAP program is designed for students with a non accounting degree.
 Students without business backgrounds have been successful in the program.
 For students who have not taken any prior university-level accounting courses or who need to refresh their understanding of basic accounting rules, we offer a 5-unit introductory course (ACTG.
 180) at the start of the program.
 Our curriculum provides students with the accounting skills that are necessary for a successful professional career in public and private accounting.

 DO I NEED TO TAKE ANY TESTS TO ENROLL IN THE CAAP PROGRAM?